Assiniboine Extreme Adventure

 You belong in the mountains!
 Join I Challenge Diabetes on the adventure of a lifetime.
 Nestled in the Rocky Mountains of British Columbia the Assiniboine Lodge cabins are awaiting your arrival.
 Mountain views, comfy cabins, and stunning scenery are the backdrop to this unique ICD event.
 Join us as we explore the mountains and learn how to manage our diabetes while hiking the peaks and valleys of B.C.

 Keep it moving!
-Experience breathtaking views as you hike the Assiniboine trails on route to the Naiset Huts, camping along the way.
+Experience breathtaking views as you hike the Assiniboine trails over 2 days and 13 km, on route to the Naiset Huts, camping along the way.

 FLY IN JUNE 28

 This year we are offering two fly-in options.
 You can either fly in on June 28th or on July 1st.

 Just like the fly out, we are offering two days.
 Each one offering spectacular views as you leave this amazing area.
 Providing you a birds eye view of where you have just spent the last couple of days.

 All good things must come to an end.
 However this end is just the beginning of a spectacular 14km, 2 day hike out of the mountains.

 “Diagnosed as a kid, I didn’t have the type of support I needed with my diabetes, and would often feel alone in facing challenges related to T1D.
 Through trial and error, I managed to hone my skills as a rower, and went on to compete at the Olympics and various world championships.
 I found that even at the highest level, most coaches and trainers didn’t understand diabetes, so I mostly self-managed while trying to educate others along the way.

 Fast-forward 15 years, and now my “connection to T1D” spans this entire community!
 I love being able to provide the support to so many that I lacked in my early years.
 I’ve met so many incredible individuals and families, and yet still feel like we’re just cracking the surface of what ICD is capable of!“